zchy/personal-data-js-project/README.md

 # personal-data-js-projcet

 ## Data is beautiful
-This is a webpage that contains an hompage and other pages for navigation.
+This is a web application that contains an hompage and multiple other informative pages for navigation.
-It exclusively uses HTML and CSS for its layout.
+It exclusively uses HTML, CSS and JavaScript for its layout.
 It also includes API call to fectch data in JSON format and perse them into table and graoh.
 Images and text used in this project are taken from various internet resources for educational purpose.